 Figure 3, 4, and 5 show results by treatment stage.

-Figure 6 and 7 show forest plots for a random effects meta-analysis of all
+Figure 6, 7, 8, and 9 show forest plots for a random effects

-studies with pooled effects, and for studies reporting mortality
+meta-analysis of all studies with pooled effects, and for studies reporting

 Number of studies reporting positive results